techtonik/suxx/README.md

 `C++` suxx, because

-You can not just override fields from parent class like you do in Python:
+You can not simply override fields from parent class like you do in Python:

 ```
 class Driver(object):